HearthSim/Sunwell/README.md

 ###Silence a minion
 To silence a minion, set `silenced: true` either when creating the card, or with the update function.

+## Community

+Sunwell is a [HearthSim](http://hearthsim.info) project.
+All development happens on our IRC channel `#hearthsim` on [Freenode](https://freenode.net).

+# License

+Sunwell is licensed
+[MIT](http://choosealicense.com/licenses/mit/).
+The full license text is available in the `LICENSE` file in the respective implementations' folder.